1986 American League Championship Series: Game 3

 In Game 3, the Red Sox struck first in the second on Rich Gedman's RBI single with two on off John Candelaria, but after pitching five shutout innings, Oil Can Boyd allowed a game-tying RBI single to Reggie Jackson in the sixth.
 Dick Schofield's two-out home run in the seventh put the Angels up 2–1.
 After Bob Boone singled, Gary Pettis's two-run home run extended their lead to 4–1.
 The Red Sox scored two runs in the eighth on Donnie Moore's balk with runners on second and third and Gedman's RBI single, but the Angels padded their lead in the bottom half on Ruppert Jones's sacrifice fly off Calvin Schiraldi.
 Moore pitched a scoreless ninth as the Angels went up 2–1 in the series with a 5–3 win.
+During the game, scoring on Reggie Jackson's single, Wally Joyner suffered an opened staph infection, which would sideline him for the rest of the series.